bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 The lookupHash method shown below will be called by the client-side code whenever a user uploads a file to check whether that file has already been timestamped.
-This method will query the data that has been stored by the blockHanlder method above.
+This method will query the data that has been stored by the blockHandler method above.

 ```javascript
 StampingService.prototype.lookupHash = function(req, res, next) {